PC accused of lying over Sean Rigg death in custody

 PC John Rees was accused at the inquest into Mr Rigg's death of trying to make it appear police responded quicker to calls about him than they really did.

 In his original witness statement, given months after the death, PC Rees claimed he and his colleague PC Andrew Combden arrived at the hostel where Mr Rigg lived at 19:40 BST on 21 August 2008, before he had been taken into custody.

-But CCTV evidence showed the pair arriving at about 20:10 BST, by which time Mr Rigg was being held in the caged area at Brixton police station where he collapsed and died.'Cover up'
+But CCTV evidence showed the pair arriving at about 20:10 BST, by which time Mr Rigg was being held in the caged area at Brixton police station where he collapsed and died.

 Representing Mr Rigg's family at the inquest at Southwark Coroner's Court, Leslie Thomas suggested PC Rees was lying to cover up the police's failure to attend previous calls from the hostel in Fairmount Road, Brixton, before the musician was arrested.